zycyc/MemoryUpdate/README.md

 - **Training Phase**: Complete training loop with GRPO updates
 - **Key Components**: Namespace management, memory flow, and tool execution details

-This is helpful for understanding how MemoryUpdate integrates with the verl framework and where to look in the codebase for specific functionality.
+This is helpful for understanding how memupdate integrates with the verl framework and where to look in the codebase for specific functionality.

 ## Built With